GOP Rep. Webster narrowly beats Laura Loomer in Florida - NewsBreak

 In western New York, Democrat Max Della Pia and Republican Joe Sempolinski are running to serve out the rest of the year in what is currently New York's 23rd District.
 They are competing in a GOP-favored seat to replace Republican Rep. Tom Reed, who resigned in May, a year after he was accused of sexual misconduct.

-Florida Rep. Matt Gaetz, a Trump protégé who is under federal investigation in a sex trafficking case, won a primary contest that was seen as a test of whether he could keep support among moderate Republicans.
+The primary in Florida will be a test of whether Rep. Matt Gaetz, a Trump protégé who is under federal investigation in a sex trafficking case, is losing support among moderate Republicans.

 Gaetz has not been charged and denies wrongdoing.
-He was facing a challenge from Mark Lombardo, a former Marine and executive at FedEx who had blanketed the western Panhandle with attack ads centering around the investigation as he tried to take him on in Florida’s 1st Congressional District.
+He is facing a challenge from Mark Lombardo, a former Marine and executive at FedEx who has blanketed the western Panhandle with attack ads centering around the investigation as he tries to take him on in Florida's 1st Congressional District.

-Rebekah Jones, a former Department of Health employee who questioned the state's COVID-19 data, won the Democratic primary for the seat in the heavily Republican district.
-A state inspector general's report concluded Jones' allegations were unfounded, but in her race for Congress, she tapped into national support for fundraising, bringing in more than $500,000.
+Competing in the Democratic primary for the seat in the heavily Republican district is Rebekah Jones, a former Department of Health employee who questioned the state's COVID-19 data, though a state inspector general's report concluded her allegations were unfounded.
+She has tapped into national support for fundraising, bringing in more than $500,000, and is facing Peggy Schiller, a local Democratic Party activist who has only raised about $34,000 for the race.

 CROWDED PACK FOR POSSIBLE GOP PICKUP

-Republicans have another pickup opportunity in the seat held by Democrat Stephanie Murphy, who didn't seek reelection.
+Republicans have another pickup opportunity in the seat held by Democrat Stephanie Murphy, who isn't seeking reelection.

 The new configuration of her district, Florida’s 7th, shifts it from competitive to comfortably Republican.

-Cory Mills, a U.S. Army veteran and businessman, won an eight-candidate primary that included state Rep. Anthony Sabatini, one of the Florida Legislature’s most conservative members.
+State Rep. Anthony Sabatini, one of the Florida Legislature’s most conservative members, is part of an eight-candidate primary.
 Sabatini is known for bucking his own party in the Legislature because it was not conservative enough for him.
-He also called for defunding the FBI after the search of Mar-a-Lago and promoted false claims of voter fraud in the 2020 election.
+He has also called for defunding the FBI after the search of Mar-a-Lago and promoted false claims of voter fraud in the 2020 election.

 Farrington reported from Tallahassee, Fla.